RhetTbull/osxphotos/README.md

 **Note**: If neither path or dbfile is passed, PhotosDB will use get_last_library_path to open the last opened Photos library.
 This usually works but is not 100% reliable.
 It can also lead to loading a different library than expected if the user has held down *option* key when opening Photos to switch libraries.
 It is therefore recommended you explicitely pass the path to `PhotosDB()`.

-Open the default (last opened) Photos library.
-(E.g. this is the library that would open if the user opened Photos.app)
+#### Open the default (last opened) Photos library

+The default library is the library that would open if the user opened Photos.app.

 ```python
 import osxphotos